 The Internal Revenue Code (IRC) sections that pertain to HSAs are IRC 223, 106, and 105.

-- Employer contributions to an HSA are tax-free: The employer’s contributes to your HSA are not included in your taxable income.
+- Employer contributions to an HSA are tax-free: The employer’s contributions to your HSA are not included in your taxable income.

 - Investment income earned in an HSA is tax-free: Any interest, dividends, or capital gains earned on the funds in your HSA are tax-free.